-First consultations last approximately one hour – is essential that you complete your questionnaire carefully beforehand.
+Booking Consultations: first consultations last approximately one hour – it is essential that you complete your questionnaire carefully beforehand.

 Third and subsequent consultations last 30 to 40 minutes and usually take place 6 to 12 weeks after the second consultation.